TigerResearch/TigerBot/README_en.md

 - [7/08/2023] TigerBot 2023.07 (V2) release :fire:
    - We introduce tigerbot-7b-base (v2) trained on 1.5TB high quality data.
 The training was conducted on 1,000 gpus, took about 4 weeks and cost 3,000,000 Yuan (RMB).
 The evaluations based on public nlp Chinese and English datasets show that it outperforms bloom and llama with the same model size by 15-30%.
-   - We introduce tigerbot-7b-sft (v2) which was built by finetuning tigerbot-7b-base (v2) with 20G high-quality instruction data.
+   - We introduce tigerbot-7b-sft (v2) which was built by finetuning tigerbot-7b-base (v2) with 20G high quality instruction data.
 It outperforms tigerbot-7b-sft-v1 by 9.3% on nine public datasets evaluation.

-   How to Use：
+   - How to Use：
     ```python
     import transformers